 The interplay between the two and three dimensional Euclidean geometry of conic sections is explored in this article.
 Suitable for students from 16+, teachers and parents.

 Here is a pattern composed of the graphs of 14 parabolas.
-Can you
+Can you find their equations?

 The illustration shows the graphs of fifteen functions.
 Two of them have equations y=x^2 and y=-(x-4)^2.
 Find the equations of all the other graphs.